After jailbreaking, you may be wondering what a package manager is, and why it’s necessary to have one.

 Package managers are in some ways like an App Store for tweaks.
 They allow you to browse repositories (sometimes referred to as repos or sources) and download tweaks, apps, and other pieces of software for your jailbroken device.
 Most jailbreaks come pre-packaged with a package manager called Cydia.

 Cydia has been around almost as long as jailbreaking iOS devices has.
-It’s the package manager that’s typically at the front of every jailbreak, however has since been abandoned by its creator.
-This package manager is unrecommended due to its outdated design and slow performance.
+It’s the package manager that’s historically been at the front of every jailbreak, however has since been abandoned by its creator.
+Due to it’s age, it unfortunately suffers from its outdated design and slow performance.

 Sileo is a relatively new Package Manager made by Coolstar.
 Just like Cydia, it’s used to download and install jailbreak tweaks.
 Sileo prides itself with its superior performance, modern design, and general QOL improvements.